-So, week in and week out, we will be giving you our loves and hates for this week in a segment called Start/Sit.
-We will each pick one option from each position, and then for a bonus, we show you our genius line-ups for the week.
-Pretty cut and dry and basic.
+So, as we do every Friday, we're giving you our loves and hates for this week in a segment called Start ‘Em and Sit ‘Em.
+You should know the drill but if you don't, we each pick one option from each position, and then, for a bonus, we show you our genius line-ups for the week.
+Pretty cut and dry, and quite simply… basic.
 The best part is, you get two opinions for the price of one.
-We do this as a tandem, it’s the Smokey and Ralph Start/Sit show.
+We do this as a tandem, it’s the Smokey and Ralph show.
 It’s like musical chairs, without all the screaming kids and regretful feeling of loss.
-So, Week 9 has a few excellent match-ups, and some that look lopsided to me.
+So, Week 12 has a slew of intriguing games and some lopsided affairs as well.
 Fear not though, as there are no lopsided matches in Fantasy EPL.
 Well, there is if you don’t have the foggiest idea of what you are doing, or just don’t listen to us.
 So have a look at who we would start and sit based on match-ups and value.

 Is it just me or are the forward rankings the funnest part of anyone else's week?
 The overall depth and value at the position is so diverse and from week-to-week you can go with any of a multitude of directions.
 Those directions are neither wrong nor right, but are fun to debate because of the diversity between top flight options in Aguero and Costa and the cost friendly versions on lesser clubs Austin and Perez.
 There is no wrong way to build your club.
 Scratch that.
 There is but you obviously know what you are doing well enough that you don't need to wear a helmet while making your team or transfers for the week.
 So my best advice for a starting forward set this week is start Aguero, then mix in two guys that no one else is rostering up front.
 This works for two reasons, points that they might not receive and points that you catch up on.
 If Aguero does his job, then the other two just need to make some noise and boom point differential.
 So have at the forward rankings for Week 12.
 Cheers!